BDC Hamburger Icon

 Open row

 Professionals are expected to perform their services properly and with sufficient expertise.
 Clients and patients assume someone with a professional designation has the knowledge and resources to do the job right.
-However, sometimes, a professional, such as a doctor or lawyer, makes an egregious mistake that causes significant harm to a patient or client, which is called malpractice.
+Sometimes, however, a professional, such as a doctor or lawyer, makes an egregious mistake that causes significant harm to a patient or client.
+That is called malpractice.

 What is malpractice insurance?

 Malpractice insurance is a liability insurance policy for healthcare or legal professionals.
-When errors happen in the course of executing professional services and the processional is deemed at fault, malpractice insurance pays the penalty so the professional doesn’t have to pay for claims out of pocket.
+When errors happen while executing professional services and the professional is deemed at fault, malpractice insurance pays the penalty so the professional doesn’t have to pay for claims out of their pocket.

-• Malpractice insurance for healthcare professionals: In healthcare, doctors, surgeons, nurses, physical therapists and specialists can obtain malpractice insurance.
+In healthcare, doctors, surgeons, nurses, physical therapists and specialists can obtain malpractice insurance.
 Medical malpractice insurance pays claims when patients assert that a healthcare professional hurt them in some way due to negligence or harmful treatment.
-An example of medical malpractice would be if a surgeon operated on a patient while drunk and caused severe harm.
+An example of medical malpractice is if a surgeon operated on a patient while drunk and caused severe harm.

 Malpractice policies are specific to the industry they cover and have crucial exclusions and terms.
-Reading policy documents carefully before buying a policy is critical.
+It’s critical to read policy documents carefully before buying a policy.

 FYIDid you know

-Other professionals, such as accountants, general contractors and financial advisors, would obtain professional liability insurance instead of malpractice insurance.
+Other professionals, such as accountants, general contractors and financial advisers, would obtain professional liability insurance instead of malpractice insurance.

 Types of malpractice policies

 There are two types of malpractice policies.
-Both cover the same things; the difference is how that coverage is applied in relation to when the claim is made.
+Both cover the same things when your business gets sued; the difference is how that coverage is applied in relation to when the claim is made.

 Claims-made malpractice insurance